Tom Holland

 Deputy Global Research Director

-Tom helps to steer Gavekal’s global research, with a special focus on energy markets.
+Tom helps to steer Gavekal’s global research, with a special focus on geoeconomics and energy markets.
 Before joining Gavekal in 2014 he worked as an analyst and commentator at media organizations including CNBC, The Wall Street Journal and the Far Eastern Economic Review, earning his spurs as the lead foreign exchange analyst for Dow Jones during the 1997-98 Asian currency crisis.
 He originally started his working life as an exploration geologist, until a collapse in commodity prices forced him into journalism as the traditional refuge of the otherwise unemployable.

 Tom Holland's Articles